AdmiralFish/audacity_automation/README.md

 ### Instructions

+**Ensure you re-open audicty if re-running the script.
+Failing to do so will cause exporting projects to fail!**

 Before running the script ensure audacity is open and has 'mod-script-pipe' enabled.
 - Edit --> Preferences --> Modules --> mod-script-pipe 'Enabled'.